 The risk management processes and other internal control systems such as standards of conduct and audit form part of this framework.
 Members and senior Officers are responsible for putting in place proper arrangements for the governance of the Council's affairs and the stewardship of the resources at its disposal.
-This task is managed by the Executive Board which comprises the Chief Executive, Executive Director and Chief Finance Officer (Section 151 Officer) with advice and guidance provided by the Monitoring Officer.
-The Executive Board is provided with assurance by the Corporate Governance Board.
+This task is managed by the Management Team which comprises the Chief Executive, Executive Heads, Chief Finance Officer (Section 151 Officer) with advice and guidance provided by the Monitoring Officer.
+The Management Team is further supported and provided with assurance by the Corporate Governance Board.